lloydy500/lloydy500/README.md

 🎓 graduated from Le Wagon web development course in December 2020.

-🏨 I've since finshed a Housekeeping web app for a hotel.
+🏨 I've since developed a web app for the Sands Hotel in Margate that improves operational efficiency for hotel management, reception and cleaners by live monitoring of  both guest and cleaning activities in hotel rooms.

 🔒 Right now I'm working on a staff rota system alongside a reputation management tool but they're private repos